 This report uses data from the Routine Services Data Accomplishment section to determine which Accomplishments have been completed during a period.
 If the Accomplishment_Date is Null then the Accomplishment has not been completed and it should not appear in his report.

-This report needs to link the RSAM asset back to RSD in nm_inv_items.
+This report needs to link the RSAM, the RSIC, the RSIN, and the RSRE assets back to RSD in nm_inv_items.
 This report will also need to join nm_members and nm_elements to retrieve relevant location information.